jjbly-vmstation/cluster-config/DEPLOYMENT_SEQUENCE.md

 - Run post-deploy scripts and document outputs

-Canonical inventory location used in all commands:
+Canonical inventory location - Source of Truth:
 `vmstation-org/cluster-setup/ansible/inventory/hosts.yml`
+Canonical kubespray inventory location used in kubespray commands:
+`/opt/vmstation-org/cluster-infra/inventory/mycluster/hosts.yaml`

 This sequence ensures all dependencies are satisfied and the stack is secure, maintainable, and ready for CI/CD automation.